openvinotoolkit/model_server/docs/llm/reference.md

 ## Limitations

 LLM calculator is a preview feature.
-It runs a range of accuracy, stability and performance test but the next releases targets production grade quality.
+It runs a set of accuracy, stability and performance tests, but the next releases targets production grade quality.
 It has now a set of known issues:

 - Metrics related to text generation are not exposed via `metrics` endpoint.
 Key metrics from LLM calculators are included in the server logs with information about active requests, scheduled for text generation and KV Cache usage.
 - Models using in the template empty bos_token require updating the tokenizer config with a command: `sed -i '/"bos_token": null,/d' tokenizer_config.json` The known models which require such workaround are `Qwen1.5-7B-Chat` and `allenai/OLMo-1.7-7B-hf`.
 It won't be needed in the next release.
 This issue is not impacting `completions` endpoint.
-- llama3.1 models observe accuracy issues and overlong responses - this is investigated.
+- Llama3.1 models observe accuracy issues and overlong responses - this is investigated.
-- in rare cases when the model generates non valid utf8 sequence, it will be returned to the client without replacing it with � unicode replacement character.
+- In rare cases when the model generates non valid utf8 sequence, it will be returned to the client without replacing it with � unicode replacement character.
 Use this code `text.decode("utf-8",errors='replace')` to make the replacement on the client side.
-- multi modal models are not supported yet.
+- Multi modal models are not supported yet.
 Images can't be sent now as the context.
 - Disconnected clients don't break the generation flow on the server.
-It is finished when eos and max_tokens is reached.
+It is finished when eos token is generated or `max_tokens` is reached.

 ## References
 - [Chat Completions API](../model_server_rest_api_chat.md)